Pragadeesh911/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Pragadeesh S RegisterNumber:24002839
 */ module unit22(sum,cout,a,b,cin);
 output sum;
 output cout;